 are designed to accommodate them.
 I am not a man.
-If my chest is 44Ē around, it does not mean that my biceps are also 44Ē around.
+If my chest is 44" around, it does not mean that my biceps are also 44" around.
 Neither is my waist !

 Not that measurements appear to be used in scrub design.
 Seriously.
 I'm normally a US size 12 and a medium or large top.
 But as I wade through piles of scrubs, I find myself in medium or small bottoms, and on one special occasion- extra small!
 I assure you, there is nothing about me that is or ever will be extra-small.
 Even as my pants seem to magically shrink in the dressing room, my tops balloon to commically large sizes.
 Medium?
 Can hardly pull it on.
 Large?
 My chest is still squished into a bizarre, quadro-boobed nightmare.
 Extra-Large?
 Suddenly my chest fits, but the sleeves come down to my elbows and I could hide a nine-month pregnancy under the midsection.